ai-on-gke/website/site/content/docs/blueprints/jupyter-on-gke/index.md

 3. This module is configured to use Identity Aware Proxy (IAP) as default authentication method for JupyterHub.
 It expects the brand & the OAuth consent configured in your org.
 You can check the details here: [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent)

 	This code can also perform auto brand creation.
 Please check the details [below](#auto-brand-creation-and-iap-enablement)

 4. Preinstall the following on your computer:
     * Terraform
     * Gcloud CLI

+> [!NOTE]
-JupyterHub server can use either local storage or GCS to store notebooks and other artifcts.
+> JupyterHub server can use either local storage or GCS to store notebooks and other artifcts.
 To use GCS, create a bucket with your username.
 For example, when authenticating with IAP as username@domain.com, ensure your bucket name is `gcsfuse-<username>`

 ## Installation